 What is CBG, for example?
 Have you heard of THCV?
 We’re willing to bet you don’t, but will do soon!

-Science is only beginning to delve into the possibilities posed by these natural compounds, but evidence already exists that they can increase the effectiveness of CBD’s use for health purposes.
+Science is only beginning to delve into the possibilities posed by these natural compounds, but evidence already exists that they can increase the effectiveness of CBD’s use for encouraging wellness.

 But first, what exactly are cannabinoids, and why do they differ so much?

 What's in this Guide?